-660 According to some sources, the JVIC reported to Jang Song-taek in his role as Vice Chairman of the NDC.
+According to some sources, the JVIC reported to Jang Song-taek in his role as Vice Chairman of the NDC.

-661 Sun Yang, "Revealing the Mystery of North Korea's Investment Solicitation Office in Beijing," Phoenix Weekly, November 11, 2013.
+670 Sun Yang, "Revealing the Mystery of North Korea's Investment Solicitation Office in Beijing," Phoenix Weekly, November 11, 2013.

-^{662 &}quot;Kim Jong-un's Secret Billions," The Chosun Ilbo, March 12, 2013.
+^{671 &}quot;Kim Jong-un's Secret Billions," The Chosun Ilbo, March 12, 2013.
 After the Sixth Party Congress in October 1980, Ri Chol became a Deputy Director of Kim Jong-il's Personal Secretariat and Deputy Director of the KWP OGD.

-663 Michael Madden, "Biography of Ri Chol," North Korea Leadership Watch, March 30, 2011.
+Michael Madden, "Biography of Ri Chol," North Korea Leadership Watch, March 30, 2011.

-664 In the late 1990s and early 2000s, state media occasionally referred to an architect named Ma Won-chun who contributed to major state construction projects.
-According to a 1999 Nodong Simmun article that provided Ma's biographical and career information, he was born in Samchon County, South Hwanghae Province.
+In the late 1990s and early 2000s, state media occasionally referred to an architect named Ma Won-chun who contributed to major state construction projects.
+According to a 1999 Nodong Sinmun article that provided Ma's biographical and career information, he was born in Samchon County, South Hwanghae Province.

-665 See "Ma Won-chun: New Face Accompanying Kim Jong-un, 'North's Best Architect'," Yonhap News Agency, July 5, 2013.
+674 See "Ma Won-chun: New Face Accompanying Kim Jong-un, 'North's Best Architect'," Yonhap News Agency, 5 July 2013.

-construction techniques.
+apparatus as the vice director of the KWP Finance and Accounting Department's Design Office, which oversees the design of facilities exclusively used by the Kim family and other members of the senior leadership.
+Kim sent Ma to China in 2001 to learn Chinese construction techniques.
 Ma began accompanying Kim Jong-un on May 9, 2012, when the new leader conducted a guidance inspection of the Mangyongdae Amusement Park in Pyongyang.
-Within days of the collapse of the Pyongyang apartment building in May 2014, Ma was appointed to his current position and given the rank of Lieutenant General, presumably to authorize him to direct and supervise various kinds of construction work carried out by the MPS, which is responsible for much of the important construction in the capital.666 In 2015, Ma apparently had a falling out with Kim Jong-un following the latter's displeasure with the renovations to the Pyongyang International Airport.
-He was purged and reportedly forced to work on a farm in Ryanggang Province with his family.
-In October 2015, he was featured in North Korean media as part of a delegation accompanying Kim Jong-un to Rason.
-Photographs of the inspection suggested that Ma had been demoted in rank to Major General.667
+Within days of the collapse of the Pyongyang apartment building in May 2014, Ma was appointed to his current position and given the rank of lieutenant general, presumably to authorize him to guide directly and administratively various kinds of construction work carried out by the People's Security Ministry, which is responsible for much of the important construction in the capitol.675 In 2015, Ma apparently had a falling out with Kim Jong-un following the latter's displeasure with the renovations to the Pyongyang International Airport.
+He was purged and reportedly forced to work on a farm in Yanggang Province with his family.
+In October 2015, he was featured in the North Korean media as part of a delegation accompanying Kim Jong-un to Rason.
+Photographs of the inspection suggested that Ma had been demoted in rank to major general.
+676